 This group guide has two purposes, to help new members get started and to help existing members agree on the best way of working together.
-It is inspired by similar guides that are available on-line and many years working in different research groups all over the world.
+It is inspired by a similar guide that is available on-line, and many years working in different research groups all over the world.

-The document is split into separate sections describing specific aspects of our professional lives at Tel Aviv University.
+The document is split into separate sections describing specific aspects of our professional lives at Shanghai University.
 It is arranged in the approximate order you might find the information useful.
-That is to say when you first arrive, Section 2: Tel Aviv will be probably of most relevance to you.
+That is to say when you first arrive, Section 2: Shanghai will be probably of most relevance to you.
 Then understanding the group.
 Then conducting the work.
 Finally, creating outputs from your research.

-I wrote this guide for someone with no experience working in academic research or experience of Israel, so I hope it can be useful to new arrivals at any level.
+I wrote this guide for someone with no experience working in research, so I hope it can be useful to new arrivals at any level.
 It should give you an idea about the kind of expectations we have as a group and what you can expect from us in return.
 You definitely don't need to memorise anything in this document so don't worry.
 The guide will be constantly receiving updates, so please check for the most recent version.
-When you are finished reading it, please let me know if you have any suggested updates or changes.
+When you are finished reading it, please let us know if you have any suggested updates or changes.

 The writing here is the level of English a scientist is expected to be able to understand in research so I deliberately do not try to make it easy.
-Please take the time to compare the English I use and any corresponding translation to improve your understanding as necessary.
-In this way, this document can also help establish a minimum level of English for all members.
+Please take the time to compare the English I use and the corresponding Chinese translation to improve your understanding as necessary.
+In this way, this document can also help establish a minimum level of English for all members and I will also use it to learn Chinese:)